Dumbbell Shoulder Fly: How to Do and Muscles Worked

 • Engage more muscles for stabilization, including the core and lower body, to provide a more integrated workout.

-• May offer a greater range of motion and challenge.
+• It may offer a greater range of motion and challenge.

-2 thoughts on “Dumbbell Shoulder Fly: Muscles Worked, Benefits, Tips”
+2 thoughts on “Dumbbell Shoulder Fly: How to Do and Muscles Worked”

 Leave a Comment